ST10474729-NithilanPadayachee/main/README.md

 TypeScript
 Expo (recommended)

-Changelog !
+.Changelog !
 (Note that that I had a mishap with my part 2 so it did not get marked so the change log includes all functions for the app)

 >Enhanced Styling: Updated color scheme with warmer tones (#f36a8c pink accents and #f3604f coral buttons)